Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Simulation Studies

-From \cref{eq:outcome_intensity}, it is clear that the potential outcomes depend on the realized treatments during the last four time points as well as the realized outcomes from the previous time period.
+Equation~\cref{eq:outcome_intensity} shows that the potential outcomes depend on the realized treatments during the last four time periods as well as the realized outcomes from the previous time period.
 This implies that the estimands for all interventions, even for $M > 4$, depend on the observed treatment and outcome paths and are therefore not constant across simulated data sets.
 Therefore, we approximate the true values of the estimands in each data set in the following manner.
-For each time period $t$, and each $r=1,\ldots,R$ repetition, we generate realizations $w_{t - \lag + 1}\tor, \dots, w_{t - 1}\tor, w_t\tor$ from the intervention distribution $\intervdist[T]$.
-Based on the treatment path $(\Whist[t - \lag], w_{t - \lag + 1}\tor, \dots, w_t\tor)$, we generate outcomes $Y_{t-\lag + 1}\tor, \dots, Y_t\tor$ using \cref{eq:outcome_intensity}.
-This yields $\sparseset[Y\tor][t]$, which contains the outcome-active locations based on one realization from the stochastic intervention.
+For each time period $t$, and each $r = 1, 2, \ldots, R$ repetition, we generate realizations $w_{t - \lag + 1}\tor, \dots, w_{t - 1}\tor, w_t\tor$ from the intervention distribution $\intervdist[T]$.
+Based on the treatment path $(\Whist[t - \lag], w_{t - \lag + 1}\tor, \dots, w_t\tor)$, we generate outcomes $y_{t-\lag + 1}\tor, \dots, y_t\tor$ using Equation~\cref{eq:outcome_intensity}.
+This yields $\sparseset[y\tor][t]$, which contains the outcome-active locations based on one realization from the stochastic intervention.
 Repeating this process $R$ times and calculating the average number of points that lie within $B$ provides a Monte Carlo approximation of $\avgout[T]$, and further averaging these over time gives an approximation of $\tempavgout[T]$.